"Oh no! Half in the Bag has jumped the shark! It's never been the same since episode four!"

-To a lesser extent, Ninja Vengeance, The Exterminator and its sequel, They Bite!, Let's Rap Fire Safety, Playing Dangerous, and Key Matters are all hit with the same criticism.
+To a lesser extent, Ninja Vengeance, Exterminator 2, They Bite!, Let's Rap Fire Safety, Playing Dangerous, and Key Matters are all hit with the same criticism.

 invoked The obviously fake dummies in Never Too Young To Die, including one that has a reverse Railing Kill.